 - The annual £3,000 exemption applies to both husband and wife or civil partners and can be carried forward for one year, but then used only if the exemption for the later year is utilised

 - Other reliefs are: £250 small gift exemption, marriage gifts exemption, and gifts for charities, national purposes, public benefit, and political parties.

 Year end tax planning for sole traders, partnerships, and companies

 The following planning pointers focus on the accounting year end rather than the tax year end:

-- Defer income/advance expenditure - there is relief on 100% relief of up to £500,000 on qualifying capital expenditure.
-Contact us to determine your entitlement.
+- Defer income/advance expenditure - there is relief on 100% of qualifying capital expenditure up to £200,000

 - Companies may defer sales of chargeable assets until after the year end, thereby deferring capital gains